 Senior tried pulling me to my feet, but I slumped like a corpse.

 “Joe!” he called to his son, “Call 9-1-1!”

 Then I sat up.
-I looked Joe Senior in the eye and winked.
+Joe Senior reared back and gaped.
+Then I looked him in the eye and winked.
 The concern in his face melted into a scowl, as he let go of my hand and stomped out of the pressroom.